 Launch the .pkg installer and follow the instructions

 Access and install the update via System Preferences > Software Update.

 macOS Big Sur release date

-We asked Google about macOS Big Sur release date, and it answered with “2020,” which is true — but not super helpful.
-The thing is Apple announces new macOS releases every June, without specifying the exact dates.
-The developer beta of macOS 11 went out into the world right after the WWDC event, and the public one is scheduled for July.
-Based on previous experience, it’s reasonable to expect the Big Sur official release in September or October.
-The beta seems to be quite stable, though (and it’s safe to install betas on Mac with the Setapp apps like Get Backup Pro and CleanMyMac X).
-So if you can’t wait that long — try it out.
+Every year, Apple announces new macOS releases in June, without specifying the exact dates.
+The developer beta of macOS 11 went out into the world right after the WWDC event, public beta followed in August, and the official version is available starting November 12, 2020.
+Even though it’s safe to install betas on Mac with the Setapp apps like Get Backup Pro and CleanMyMac X, the official version is always the best one.

 Should I upgrade to Big Sur?

 If you’re wondering whether it’s even worth it, dive deeper into macOS Big Sur features.
 Figure out whether there’s anything that might make your Mac routine better.
 From what we’ve heard from Reddit users, Big Sur is pretty stable and safe.
 So you don’t have to worry about the new macOS “breaking your Mac.”
 Just make sure you use a backup to stay on the safe side.

 The bottom line is macOS 11 Big Sur is a lot.
 One of the most important improvements arrives with Safari — it’s faster, has a dedicated Privacy Report, a personalized start page, built-in translation, and other perks.
 The updated Messages gets the inline reply feature and new Memojis.
 Maps have curated Guides and new green routes on macOS Big Sur.